JoergSchultz-TWT/IronDog_Sensors/README.md

 ### Overview

-This package enables you to connect to your Polar H10 and read the following data in real time:
+This package enables you to connect to your Polar H10 and read the following data in real time from a python script:
 - Heart rate
 - Inter-Beat Interval (heart rate variation)
 - ECG